 - Parents are the primary educators of their children and their role in education concerning relationships and sexuality is seen by the school as paramount.

-- Through the school website, parents are made aware of the content of the SPHE/RSE programmes and of the other school policies which relate to these subjects.
+- Through the school website, parents are also made aware of the content of the SPHE/RSE programmes and of the other school policies which relate to these subjects.

 - Ethical/Moral Considerations

 - Answering Questions: While it is important to create an environment in SPHE/RSE in which students can discuss issues openly, teachers may not be able to answer all questions asked by students and will set appropriate limits.
 Students may ask questions which are not appropriate to a classroom setting.
 On these, and on all questions, teachers should use their professional judgement, be guided by the age of the students, the RSE curriculum and the RSE policy for the school.
 Reference should also be made to the “Ground Rules”, which are drawn up with the SPHE/RSE class at the beginning of each year.

 - Confidentiality: While students should be encouraged not to disclose personal or private information in SPHE/RSE classes, there may be times when they do talk about personal issues.
 It is important that students are made aware of the limits of confidentiality from the beginning and that teachers do not give an unconditional guarantee of confidentiality.
 Confidentiality should be respected unless a teacher becomes aware that a child is at risk of being harmed or has been harmed, in which case the appropriate action should be to notify the Designated Liaison Person, the Principal, who will then follow the procedures outlined in the Child Protection Procedures and Guidelines for Post-Primary Schools.
 However, if a student is not at risk but chooses to confide in a teacher about something, the teacher can and should keep this information to him or herself.